Seravo/docs/index.md

 ---
-layout: default
+layout: page
-title: "WP-Palvelu Developer Docs"
+title: "WP-Palvelu Developer Guide"
 ---

-### WP-Palvelu.fi Developer Guide

 We have tried our best to deliver you pleasent time while developing your WordPress site in our platform.